Oran01/brainwave/README.md

-# Brainwave - AI Chat UI
+# Brainwave - AI Chat UI/UX

 Brainwave is a modern and responsive **UI/UX  for an AI-powered chat platform**, built with **React, Vite, and TailwindCSS**.
 This project provides an elegant frontend design for AI-driven conversations, collaboration, and interactive features.